vinitgaikwad0810/Heroku-Shopping-Cart-AWS-NoSQL-Service/AngularREADME.md

 http://www.tutorialspoint.com/angularjs/

-Pre-requisites for Angular JS: Knowledge of JavaScript, HTML, CSS ANgular JS is used along with bootstrap to build web applications.
+Pre-requisites for Angular JS: Knowledge of JavaScript, HTML, CSS Angular JS is used along with bootstrap to build web applications.

+In the example below, the link written in script tag is angular js file readily available from Google API.
+In order to use angular this link containing js file should be used.
+In angular : <html> tag is accompanied by ng-app which marks the start of angular code with html.
+Important tags in angular:
+1. ng-app
+2. ng-model
+3. ng-controller(will be used later)
+4. {{in order to print something}}

 Example code: